emrahcom/emrah-tools/jitsi/unmute/5142/README.md

 Jitsi Unmute v5142
 ==================
 * Compatible only with the release `2.0.5142-1`
-* Don’t use on a production server.
+* Don’t run on a production server.
 It can be harmfull
 * Not well tested, tested only on `Debian Buster`
 * No warranty, no responsibility